tiangolo/dockerswarm.rocks/README.md

 So, with Docker Swarm Mode you have:

-* Almost all the replicability as developing locally.
+* Replicability, use the same files as when developing locally.
 * Simplicity and speed for development and deployment.
 * Robustness and security, with fault-tolerant clusters.